Association of Inherited Cardiac Conditions (AICC)

 The pattern of inheritance for most cardiomyopathies and arrhythmias is autosomal dominant, which means that one copy of the gene fault, inherited from either parent, is enough to cause the condition.
 An unaffected person cannot pass the condition onto their children.

 Other patterns of inheritance can account for cardiomyopathies and arrhythmias but this is much less common.
-More information about genetics can be found at www.geneticseducation.nhs.uk.
+More information about genetics can be found on our education page which sign posts to a number of locations including www.geneticseducation.nhs.uk.

 Information for patients: